beccadax/SwiftDigest/README.md

 features.
 It is not designed to implement algorithms in pure Swift, although you could certainly do that yourself.

-SwiftDigest currently supports only SHA-256, using CommonCrypto as its engine.
+SwiftDigest currently supports SHA-256 and SHA-1, using CommonCrypto as its engine.
 Additional algorithms can be added from your own code.
 I'm also happy to accept pull requests.

 Synopsis
 ------